Kirk Cousins Player Prop Bets for NFL Week 6 | Minnesota vs. Carolina 10/17/2021

 - Note: Cousins' stats vs. Panthers date back to 2016.

-- The Panthers have the NFL's best pass defense this season, yielding 184.6 yards per game through the air.
+- The 184.6 passing yards the Panthers allow per game makes them the NFL's best pass defense this season.

-- With seven passing TDs allowed this year, the Panthers defense is ranked 10th in the league.
+- The Panthers have conceded seven passing TDs this season (1.4 per game), ranking them 10th among NFL defenses.

 Recent Performances

-- Last week against the Lions, Cousins went 25-for-34 (73.5 percent) for 275 yards, while throwing one touchdown and one interception.
+- In last week's outing against the Lions, Cousins had 275 yards while completing 73.5% of his passes, while tossing one touchdown with one interception.

-- Over his last three games, Cousins has recorded 801 passing yards (267.0 yards per game) while going 75-for-110 (68.2% completion percentage) and throwing five touchdowns and two interceptions.
+- Cousins has put up 801 passing yards (267.0 per game) and has a 68.2% completion percentage this year (75-of-110) over his last three games, while throwing five touchdowns and two interceptions.

 Cousins' Minnesota Teammates